The 5 Principles of Industrial Hygiene

 Qualitative and quantitative analysis of data from monitoring is used to determine if exposure results are acceptable, unacceptable, or uncertain.
 Coming to this conclusion requires a knowledge of the occupational exposure limit in the jurisdiction in which you are operating.
 OELs for long-term and short-term exposure to a hazardous substance vary by province, state, and country.

 Not all substances in commerce have OELs developed for them.

 4. Control Over Worker Exposure

-Controlling worker exposures is the next principle of industrial hygiene.
-When hazardous exposure is determined to be unacceptable, controls need to be implemented to protect workers.
+Controlling worker exposure is the next principle of industrial hygiene.
+It refers to the concept of implementing measures to minimize or eliminate workers’ exposure to hazardous substances in the workplace when hazardous exposure is determined to be unacceptable.
 The hierarchy of controls should be used to guide decisions on a multifaceted approach to exposure control.
 Although people instinctively think of Personal Protective Equipment or PPE first, it should be the last control applied once elimination, substitution, engineering controls and administrative practices are considered.

 5. Confirmation of Control Measures

-Confirm is the last principle of industrial hygiene.
-This step highlights the importance of assessing the performance of hazard control measures and subsequently worker exposures.
-Investigating issues (including potential) and applying corrective actions is also part of confirming that your industrial hygiene program is effective.
-Maintaining data and reports is also key to the ability to track and trend the success of your industrial hygiene program to prevent injury, illness, or negative affects to the well-being of workers.
+Confirmation of control measures is the last principle of industrial hygiene.
+This step highlights the importance of assessing the performance of hazard control measures and subsequent worker exposures.
+Investigating existing or potential issues and applying corrective actions is also part of confirming that your industrial hygiene program is effective.
+Maintaining data and reports is also key to track and trend the success of your industrial hygiene program to prevent injury, illness, or negative effects to the well-being of workers.

 Develop an Industrial Hygiene Program with CHAMP